 What to Do After the Herbal Protocol

 I recommend 4-8 weeks of the herbal protocol, followed by a basic leaky gut protocol with digestive enzymes and the GI Revive for several weeks following treatment.
 You’ll need a couple months at least of probiotic reinoculation to recolonize the gut with good bacteria.
 At that point, you may add back in certain foods over time (depending on how restrictive you’ve been): coffee, legumes, certain grains if you can tolerate them, dairy in some circumstances.
 Remember this is a very personalized program, so you may need to stay off grains and dairy indefinitely depending on your health history.
+But it’s critical to mind your microbiome and rebuild the probiotic diversity in the gut by getting enough prebiotic fibers.

 It should go without saying that I always recommend working with a practitioner to guide you through this process.
 It can be overwhelming and mind boggling to spend hours researching this stuff without help.
 I get so many clients who have driven themselves crazy sifting through information while trying to go it alone, and keep in mind these are only guidelines.
 Each person is different and requires a unique approach.